Junghans Mega

 The Junghans Mega was "the world's first radio-controlled wristwatch with hands" (analog watch) in 1991.
-It was produced by the German watchmaker Junghans, who had already introduced a digital watch called Mega 1 to the market in 1990.
+It was produced by the German watchmaker Junghans, who had already introduced a digital radio clock called Mega 1 to the market in 1990.

 Overview

 Description

 The Junghans MEGA has a stainless steel case with partial gold overlay.
 The white dial with two gold hands and a rectangular LCD display is protected by a circular, scratch-resistant mineral glass.
 The antenna for receiving the time signal from the DCF77 transmitter in Mainflingen is housed in a leather strap (brown or black) with a folding clasp.
 The watch is equipped with time zone setting, perpetual calendar (day of the week, date, month), digital second, internal time memory, reception control display, and transmitter call button.